 Applicants will be asked to provide a detailed description of the objectives of their project, and to fulfill specific pre-requisites such as i) confirmed compound cellular or organismal activity below 1 µM; ii) ideally (but not mandatory) preliminary Structure Activity Relationships (SAR) identified; iii) ideally (but not mandatory) having a SAR-informed synthesis of linker derivatives for functional immobilization in place; iv) ideally (but not mandatory) having inactive compound from the same series available, and v) granted access to relevant biological material.
 All projects pre-requisites for application can be found below.

-Call 1 for proposals will be open until July 31, 2019 (20:00 CET).
+Call 1 for proposals will be open until September 30 (extended deadline!), 2019 (20:00 CET).
 Eligible proposals will be evaluated for technical feasibility, scientific excellence and impact.
 The successful projects will be allocated upon evaluation to the most appropriate EU-OPENSCREEN-DRIVE chemoproteomics pipeline according to the strengths of specific methodology and expertise of the facilities, ensuring the requirement of transnationality.
 Please see below to learn more about our partner sites.
 Proposals will be handled confidentially.
 Read more about the proposal submission, eligibility criteria, modality of access and evaluation processes below.

 drug discovery, chemical proteomics, target identification, mass spectrometry, chemical probes